WebAssembly/interface-types/proposals/webidl-bindings/Explainer.md

 [Web IDL-created function objects][Create Operation Function] off the prototypes of the constructors stored on the JavaScript global object.
 Additionally, getter and setter functions would need to be extracted via [`Object.getOwnPropertyDescriptor`].
-It's important to note that, while it is a JavaScript function being passed into the JS API, this function would be semantically "unwrapped" by the JS API to get the underlying Web IDL function which is actually imported and called.
+While it is a JavaScript function being passed into the JS API, the JS Embedding would semantically "unwrap" the JavScript function to get the backing Web IDL Function.
+This is symmetric to how the JS Embedding's current [read the imports] spec unwraps WebAssembly Exported Functions.

 In the future, though, a combination of additional features could allow a WebAssembly module to import Web APIs more directly:
-* [ESM-integration], allowing WebAssembly instantiated by the [HTML module loader].
+* [ESM-integration], allowing WebAssembly to be instantiated by the [HTML module loader].
 * [Built-in modules][JS Standard Library], allowing all ESMs (JS and WebAssembly) to import modules provided by the host (with polyfilling and